harshitpaunikar1/realtime-sales-signal-dashboard/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: resolved a merge conflict that came up when I switched branches to check something else.
 - Deliverable: Good enough to not be embarrassing.
+## 2024-04-18 - Day 9: Operational rules

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to add validation, business rules, and edge cases from the workflow map so the final result looked a bit more complete.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept imagining how an actual operator would move through the steps so the project would not feel fake.
+- Deliverable: Ended the day with rules and constraints in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.